rrigato/architecture/clean_craftsmanship/first_edition.md

 - Reaching a high percentage of unit test coverage to check the box results in flaky tests

 ![extreme programming circle of life](images/extreme_programming_circle_of_life.png)

 - Test driven development creates a test suite you trust with your professional life

-- A passing test suite should provide confidence that all the business rules are met and that your code is deployable
+- A passing test suite should provide confidence that all the business rules are met and that your code is deployable to production

 - TDD is not coupled to the code, has small cycle times and runs in seconds